-• The workshop supervisor is responsible for the day to day safe and efficient running of the mechanical workshop.
+• The workshop Manager is responsible for the day to day safe and efficient running of the mechanical workshop.

 • The manager is responsible for budgets for the purchase of materials, fixings and fastenings and machine tools to ensure the smooth progression of projects through the workshop.

 • Daily attendance and sickness records have to be kept alongside individual records of what work is carried out and on which projects.
 This is for project costing purposes and for traceability of components in case of problems arising.

 • The workshop manager is responsible for maintaining a database of everything purchased work done and by whom.

 • The workshop manager is responsible for the quality of the work carried out and performs incoming and outgoing inspection on all parts and assemblies or delegates that work.

 • In a potentially very dangerous working environment the manager is responsible maintaining safe working practices.

 • Planning and monitoring work within the workshop, supervising the Space Instrument makers